anis191/Online_Bidding_System/README.md

 Project Overview:
 </h2>
 <p>
-In this system a user can choose a product under different category and bid on it.
-The highest biddee will win the product.
+This is a simple bidding system where users can view products under different category and bid on a product.
+When the bid time expires, the highest bidder of that product will be declared as winner.
+You can read the whole documentation of the project here: (https://github.com/user-attachments/files/17080472/Online_Bidding_System.pdf)

 </p>